How effective is the progestogen-only pill?

 How does the progestogen-only pill work?

 It prevents pregnancy by making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb) and preventing the lining of your womb thickening enough for a fertilised egg to implant into it.
-The progestogen-only pills with desogestrel in them (so all of them except Micronor, Noriday and Norgeston) can also stop ovulation.
+The progestogen-only pills with desogestrel or drospirenone in them (so all of them except Micronor, Noriday and Norgeston) can also stop ovulation.

 How do I get started on the progestogen-only pill?

-If it helps, keep your pill packet somewhere you use or look at every day (like your makeup bag) to remind you to take it, or set an alarm on your phone.
+If it helps, keep your pill packet somewhere you use or look at every day (like by your toothbrush) to remind you to take it, or set an alarm on your phone.
 You will normally be given a prescription for the pill for three months or up to one year at a time.
 If you want to read experiences from our Lowdown users, check out our progesterone only pill reviews.

 How do I come off the progestogen-only pill?